coderespawn/dungeon-architect-user-guide-ue4/source/09_rules.md

 ![Static node Offset](../assets/images/offset.png)

-However, if you want a more dynamic way of applying offsets (based on blueprint or C++ logics), you can do so with a *Transform Rule*.
+However, if you want a more dynamic way of applying offsets (based on blueprint or C++ logic), you can do so with a *Transform Rule*.
 This can be very useful to add variations to your levels for certain props

 ###Using Transform Rules